turbot/pipes-sdk-go/docs/OrgWorkspaceFlowpipeMods.md

 func main() {
-    orgHandle := "orgHandle_example" // string | The handle of an organization that owns the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the mod will be installed. request := *openapiclient.NewCreateWorkspaceModRequest("Path_example") // CreateWorkspaceModRequest | The request body to install a mod in the mentioned workspace for this organization.
+    orgHandle := "orgHandle_example" // string | The handle of an organization that owns the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the mod will be installed. request := *openapiclient.NewCreateWorkspaceModRequest("Path_example") // CreateWorkspaceModRequest | The request body to install a mod in the mentioned workspace for this organization. (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)